Our Charter

 • Members will attend annual gatherings of the Society absent extenuating circumstances.

-• Any member of the Society may recommend a candidate to the Nominating Committee.
+• Any member of the Society may recommend a candidate to the Executive Committee.
 Members are asked only to recommend candidates whose understanding of their scholarly vocation coheres with the aims stated in the preamble and the requirements stated in this section of the charter.

 • A member of the Executive Committee (the “proposer”) will nominate a new candidate for admission to the Society.
 A second member of the Executive Committee (the “seconder”) will second the nomination.
-After the nomination is seconded, any objections to admission may be lodged by any member of the Executive If an objection is lodged, a vote will be taken.
+After the nomination is seconded, any objections to admission may be lodged by any member of the Executive Committee.
+If an objection is lodged, a vote will be taken.
 Candidates will be admitted by majority vote.

 INITIATIVES OF THE SOCIETY